amrutakulkarni9812/Boston-Airbnb-Analysis/README.md

 This repository provides a few interesting insights into Boston Airbnb data.

 ## Introducing the datasets
-Data for analyzing trends in Boston's Airbnb is available for free [https://www.kaggle.com/airbnb/boston].
+Data for analyzing trends in Boston Airbnb is available [here](https://www.kaggle.com/airbnb/boston).
 This dataset contains data on listings with a huge number of features, user's reviews and calendar info for Airbnb homes in Boston.

 ## Project Motivation
 I chose this project to understand the trends of Airbnb in Boston area and analysis is done through addressing the following questions.